yniverz/python-nginx-dashboard/README.md

 And you will need to copy the Origin CA certificate and key to the appropriate directory on your server.
 This can be found at [Dashboard -> Profile -> API Tokens](https://dash.cloudflare.com/profile/api-tokens).

+### TLS
+Activating Cloudflare will also enable Proxying and Verified TLS between Cloudflare and your server.
+Make sure to set the SSL/TLS encryption mode to "Full (strict)" in the Cloudflare dashboard.

+If the Origin CA key is not set, the application will automatically use the provided certificates through the configuration file.
+You will not be able to use multiple layers of subdomains now.
+ If those are not provided, it will generate self-signed certificates for the subdomains including layers of subdomains.

 ## Usage

 The application will run deamonized in the background once installed.
 You can start, stop, or restart the service using: